-The Directors present their report with the audited financial statements of the Company for the year ended 31 December 2018.
-The comparatives comprise the period from incorporation on 17 November 2016 to 31 December 2017.
+The Directors present their report with the audited financial statements of the Company for the year ended 31 December 2019.
 A commentary on the business for the year is included in the Chairman's Statement on page 3.
 A review of the business is also included in the Strategic Report on pages 11 to 14.